ZenWave360/zenwave-sdk/plugins/asyncapi-spring-cloud-streams3/README.md

 [![GitHub](https://img.shields.io/github/license/ZenWave360/zenwave-code-generator)](https://github.com/ZenWave360/zenwave-code-generator/blob/main/LICENSE)

-With ZenWave's `spring-cloud-streams3` plugin you can generate strongly typed business interfaces and DTOs from AsyncAPI definitions.
+With ZenWave's `spring-cloud-streams3` plugin you can generate strongly typed **business interfaces**, **payload DTOs** and **header objects** from AsyncAPI definitions.

 It encapsulates SpringCloud Streams 3 API creating abstractions for many Enterprise Integration Patterns for Event Driven Architectures like: Transactional Outbox, Business DeadLetterQueue, Enterprise Envelop, Async Request/Response... behind business oriented interfaces.

 ![AsyncAPI and Spring Cloud Streams 3](../../docs/ZenWave360-AsyncAPI-SpringCloudStreams.excalidraw.svg)

-Because APIs mediated by a broker are inherently **asymmetric** it's difficult to establish the roles of client/server: what represents a `publish` operation from one side will be a `subscribe` operation seen from the other side.
+Because APIs mediated by a broker are inherently **symmetrical** it's difficult to establish the roles of client/server: what represents a `publish` operation from one side will be a `subscribe` operation seen from the other side.
 Also, a given service can act as a publisher and subscriber on the same API.

 For these reasons, to avoid defining the same API operations multiple times from each perspective, we propose to define de API only once from the perspective of the provider of the functionality, which may be a producer, a consumer or both.